-BY HER MAJESTY'S ROYAL LETTERS PATENT.

-THE CONCERTINA, manufactured solely by the Inventors and Patentees, Messrs.
+THE CONCERNENT A, manufactured solely by THE CONCERNENT, A, manufactured solely by the Inventors and Princes, Messes.
 WHEATSTONE and Co.
-The Patent Concertina, 17.
-168, of superior make, six sided, with double action, to play in five keys.
-The Con-certina having the full compass of notes, price from 4 to 12 guineas guineas.
-The PATENT CONCERT CONCERTINA, unrivalled in tone and of extra power, as manufactured for Signor Ri-gondi, and the most eminent performers.
+The Patent Concernant, 17.
+168, of superior make, six sided, with double actions to play in five keys.
+The Con-certina having the full coupless of notes, price from 4 to 12 guineas. guineas

+The PATENT CONCERTINA, unrivalled in tone and of extra power, as pranufactured for Signor Ri-gondi, and the most eminent performers.
 These instruments price 12 guineas.
-Resewood Concertinas, with 48 ivory keys, double action, may now be had from 4 guineas each.
-The PATENT DUET CONCERTINA (invented by Messrs.
-W. and Co.)
-This novel and extraordinary instru-ment comprises two separate Concertinas.
-The Concertina for each hand is complete and independent of the other, the left hand may be used for accompanying on the Pianoforte either being sufficient for the performance of a melody.
-Price 17.
-11s, 6d, and 27.
-2s.
-Full descriptive lists of Harmoniums, Concertinas, and
+Rosencod Concertinas, with 48 ivory keys, double action, may now be had from 4 guineas each.

+The FATENT, DUET CONCERTINA (invented by Messrs, W. and Co.)
+This Dovel and extraordinary instru-ment comprises two separate Concertinas.
+The Concertina for each hand is complete and independent of the other, the left hand may be used for a companying on the Planoforte other being sufficient for the burlow many of a weld dr either being: sufficients for the performance of a melody.
+Price 11, 118.6d, and 22.
+28. A (12.3)

-Full descriptive lists of Harmoniums, Concertinas, and Music for these instruments may be had on application to WHEATSTONE and Co., 20, Conduit-street, Regentstreet, London.
+Full descriptive lists of Tlarmoniums, Concertinas, and Music for these instruments may be had on application to WHEATSTONE.and Con.
+20, Conduit-street, Regentstreet, London.